 A map showing Kopalna Street directly south of the new railway icon.
-The Czternasty Pułk Ułanów barracks can be seen to the east, along Łyczakowska Street.
-The Cmentarz Łyczakowski (cemetery) is to the south and the city centre with the Brygidki prison to the west.2
+The city's eastern boundary line is seen running from the north of the railway station, through Łyczakowska Street, and leaving the Czternasty Pułk Ułanów barracks just outside.
+The Cmentarz Łyczakowski (cemetery) is to the south and the city centre with the Brygidki prison is off the map, to the west.2

 Whatever Zygmunt did for the Polish underground, during the day he played the part of an ordinary citizen.
 Even though there was so little value in the Russian rouble—and little to purchase other than through the black market—not working meant arrest, so Zygmunt spent his days doing “the norm” at the local brickworks.